 Looking for the perfect playthings for your pooch?
 Check out our top do’s and don’ts for safe dog toys!

-Buy energetic chewers products made of durable materials such as natural rubber.
+- Buy products made of durable materials such as natural rubber.
 If you buy a plush toy, stay away from toys with squeakers, or let your pooch play with them only under supervision in case she rips them open.

-Give children’s toys to dogs.
-For example, dogs might chew off and choke on the eyes and noses of stuffed animals.
+- Give children’s toys to dogs.
+Dogs might chew off and choke on the eyes and noses of stuffed animals.

 - Let your dog chew on toys with string.
 Thick, knotted ropes are great for a game of tug of war but ingested pieces of string can mess up your dog’s intestinal tract if he/she swallows them.

 - Give rawhide treats produced outside of North America, unless they’re guaranteed not to contain unhealthy chemicals and additives.
 Rawhide can damage your dog’s GI tract if she swallows it so always supervise and throw away any small pieces your dog chews off.